fairaque1999/Data2Dome2019NOAA/README.md

     - Calculate the monthly differences into a DataFrame and save it (as `CSV` file) into your own Exercise repository for this week
     - What were the summer mean temperatures for both of these stations?
     - What were the summer standard deviations for both of these stations?

+### Credits go to the Geography Dept. of the University of Helsinki for their hard work in creating an effective course on python for the geosciences.